manassaloi/manassaloi.github.io/_posts/2021-11-14-hypocrite.markdown

 I don't comsider myself a web3 bull or a bear.
 I don't like putting labels on myself.
 Once you put a label on yourself, you fall a victim to path dependence and your identity becomes justifying that label.

-I have been skeptical about [web3](https://manassaloi.com/2017/01/22/why-i-am-not-crazy-about-blockchain-yet.html) in the past, but if I convince myself that it is the future, I won't think twice before jumping ship.
+I have been skeptical about [web3](https://manassaloi.com/2017/01/22/why-i-am-not-crazy-about-blockchain-yet.html) in the past, but if I can convince myself that it is the future, I won't think twice before jumping ship.

 I will talk about Adhaar's lack of security and all the leaks that has happened one year, a few years later I will say that it has greatly improved my life.
 It does not seem contradictory to me.